laiba-maqsood/Resume-Analyzer-Machine-learning-project/README.md

 - A **custom-trained spaCy NER model** identifies all technical skills from resume text
 - Does **not rely on predefined skill lists**
 - Handles multi-word skills (e.g., “power bi”, “data visualization”)
+- Achieved Precision of 92% and Recall of 90%

 ###  3. **Job Role-Based Skill Matching**
 - You select a **job role** from dropdown (e.g., Web Developer, Backend Engineer, etc.)